ilyategmark/NFS/README.md

-### Principle 7
-> While Plain NFTs are immutable, the Structured NFTs can change over time: new NFTs can be added, some NFTs can be removed, the share of NFT which belongs to the Structured NFT can change.

-### Principle 8
+### Principle 10
-> Structuredd NFTs are created with charter, which addresses fundamental questions of Structured NFT lifecycle:
+> Non-Fungible Structures are created with charter, which addresses fundamental questions of NFS lifecycle:
 1. Approval vote level (k%) required to make changes to charter
 2. Approval vote level (k%) required to change the holders of the Structured NFT
 3. Approval vote level (k%) required to change the structure of NFT